TylerGriggs/EverydayCalendarHD/README.md

-# The Every Day Calendar by Simone Giertz, modified version for Hohman Design
+# The Every Day Calendar by Simone Giertz, modified for Hohman Design

 ## Overview